The Duchess Departs (A Battle Report)

 The duchess’s subsequent whereabouts were, for many weeks, unknown.
 No-one knew what fate had befallen her, although it was whispered she may have escaped one danger only to fall into some new peril.

 Accordingly, the Archlector Calictus II of the Holy Church of Morr commanded that the following be proclaimed by his priests throughout Tilea:

-In the south, far from the threat of undead domination, armies manoeuvre and merchants bicker, and all is as it ever was.
-The infamous band of mercenary raiders known as the Greenskin Corsairs have moved inland.
-It is said they have been contracted by some city state to raid their enemies.
-Many have warned that it does not bode well to have a Waagh in the east while Greenskin mercenaries like these are active in the west.
+In the south, far from the threat of undead domination, armies manoeuvred and merchants bickered, and all was as it ever was.
+The infamous band of mercenary raiders known as the Greenskin Corsairs had moved inland, for it seemed some city state had contracted them to raid their enemies.
+Many warned that it did not bode well to have a Waagh raging in the south-east while Greenskin mercenaries like these were active in the south-west.

 Interlude: The Greenskin Corsairs

 As ever, they were the last to arrive at the camp.
 When the mules were alive, they were always behind the rest of the mob, and now the beasts had been eaten, the marrow sucked from their bones (and all agreed very nice it was too), they were that little bit further back.
 The goblin, Toggler, knew that Hafdi did most of the heavy work, but without Toggler’s constant encouragement they would probably never reach the camp by nightfall.